m-ata/react-boilerplate/README.md

 # react-boilerplate
-A basic react boilerplate with typescript, babel and webpack with basic loaders.
+A basic react boilerplate by using webpack and typescript with some basic loaders.